hamsiHftm/IN306-Blog-Project/backend/README.md

 4. **Project structure**: Defined the overall project structure.
 5. **REST API paths added**: Added REST API endpoints for blog operations.

-This README provides clear instructions and an overview of your project, making it easy for others to understand and set up the application.
+This README provides a comprehensive overview of the blog application, including its functionality, project structure, additional classes, ideas for future enhancements, and instructions for setting up and running the application.